2011 Indian Premier League: Format

 With the introduction of 2 new teams, a new ten-team format was created.
-This new format consists of 74 matches and was introduced as retaining the previous format would result in 94 matches, significantly greater than the 60 matches from the previous season, where teams compete in a double round-robin tournament.
+This new format consisted of 74 matches and was introduced as retaining the previous format would result in 94 matches, significantly greater than the 60 matches from the previous season, where teams compete in a double round-robin tournament.
 The knockout stage was changed to a playoff format.
 If a match ends in a tie, a Super Over will be played to determine the winner.

 The ten teams are divided into two groups of five.
 In the group stage, each team plays 14 games: facing the other four teams in their group two times each (one home and one away game), four teams in the other group once, and the remaining team two times.
 A random draw was used to determine the groups and who plays whom across the groups once and twice.

 Each team plays the team in the same row and the same column twice, and all others once.
 For instance, Deccan Chargers will play Chennai Super Kings and the other Group A teams twice but the other teams from Group B (Kolkata Knight Riders, Kochi Tuskers Kerala, Royal Challengers Bangalore and Rajasthan Royals) only once.
 Similarly Kochi Tuskers Kerala will play Delhi Daredevils and the other Group B teams twice but all other teams from Group A only once.